 Cloud Foundry uses the syslog URL to route messages to the service.
 The syslog URL has a scheme of

 https, and can include a port number.
 For example:

 Note: TAS for VMs does not support using

 https with self-signed certificates.
 If you are running your own syslog server and want to use

 https, you must have an SSL certificate signed by a well-known certificate authority.

-You can create a syslog drain service and bind apps to it using either generic cf CLI commands, or drain-specific commands enabled by the CF Drain plugin for the cf CLI.
+You can create a syslog drain service and bind apps to it using Cloud Foundry Command Line Interface (cf CLI) commands.

-To bind an app to the service instance, either:
+To bind an app to the service instance, do one of the following:

 cf pushwith a manifest.
 The services block in the manifest must specify the service instance that you want to bind.